 Consider a pilot

 Complete a pilot first for a subset of your salesforce.
 This allows you to gather feedback from power users and laggards, to determine best practices and roadblocks, to tool use as well as the launch process.
-You’ll also have success stories and wins to share with the rest of the sale force, when you roll out the new technology to them.
-Plus, you will have champions and mentors from the pilot group to assist during the balance of the launch.
+You’ll also have success stories and wins to share with the rest of the sale force when you roll out the new technology to them.
+Plus, you will have champions and mentors from the pilot group to assist with the balance of the launch.

 Train each role separately

-It’s best to train individuals based on how they will use the tool, not based on title.
+It’s best to train individuals based on how they will use the tool, not based on a title.
 This prevents confusion and overwhelm, by only training on tool functions they’ll actually be using, but not on those that don’t apply to them.
 This will also save valuable time for all involved.